 Bali enjoys a tropical climate with year-round sunshine.
 May to September is the dry season and the wet season arrives with its tropical showers from October to April.

 There are lots of things to see and do on luxury all inclusive holidays in Bali.
 Enjoy chilled out days on the beach or take to the water and indulge in scuba diving, surfing, and white water rafting.
-The inland countryside and tropical rainforests are a haven for nature walks, jeep safaris, and horse riding.
+The inland countryside and tropical rainforests are a haven for nature walks and jeep safaris.
 Admire the stunning sunsets around the famous Tana Lot temple off the western coastline.
 Get up close and personal with the local wildlife at the Monkey Forest Sanctuary.
 Admire the flora and fauna at the Bali Botanic Garden.
 Soak up the culture at the Ulawatu and Besakih temples and the Museum of Bali.
 Enjoy family friendly fun at the Bali Treetop Adventure Park and Waterbom Bali waterpark.

 The cuisine in Bali combines Chinese and Indonesian flavours.
 Rice forms the centrepiece of each meal, accompanied by chicken, duck, beef, seafood or vegetables cooked in aromatic spices, chillies and herbs.
 Two local dishes to try are Babi Guling (suckling pig) and Bebek Betutu (duck baked in banana leaves, herbs and spices).
 The locally brewed Bintang beer will quench your thirst.